Hyundai Kona Electric boot space & seating

 - 2Range, battery & chargingThe Hyundai Kona Electric offers unbeatable range for the money

-- 6Practicality & boot space - currently readingWhile the Hyundai Kona Electric is as roomy as the petrol and hybrid versions, other SUVs are a lot more versatile
+- 6Boot space, seating & practicality - currently readingWhile the Hyundai Kona Electric is as roomy as the petrol and hybrid versions, other SUVs are a lot more versatile